 In March of that year, Bieber canceled “Purpose” tour meet-and-greets with fans after an encounter with a dangerous “fan” and instances of harassment from members of the public during his tour stop in Boston.

 In an Instagram statement, Justin revealed mental health issues were behind his decision.
 He revealed that the meet-and-greets left him “feeling so drained and filled with so much of other people’s spiritual energy that I end up so drained and unhappy.”

-At the time Bieber added, “I want to make people smile and happy but not at my expense.
+At the time Bieber explained, “I want to make people smile and happy but not at my expense.
 I always leave feeling mentally and emotionally exhausted to the point of depression.”

 — Inquisitr Showbiz (@IQShowbiz) May 25, 2016

-All of these declarations were treated with anger and derision by Stan Twitter, most media, and some of the public.
+All of these declarations were treated with anger and derision by the blogosphere, most media, and some of the public.

-Back in February 2016, the Biebs admitted in his cover interview with GQ magazine that he previously took Adderall, a stimulant, to help him focus on work tasks because of longtime sleep pattern problems.
+Back in February 2016, the Biebs admitted in his cover interview with GQ magazine that he previously took Adderall, a stimulant, to help him concentrate on work because of longtime sleep pattern problems.

 In December 2015, after a year of grinding promotion during Bieber’s comeback, he revealed that he suffered from depression and anxiety in a shocking interview with the UK’s NME music magazine.

 “I just want people to know I’m human.
 I’m struggling just to get through the days.
 I think a lot of people are,” Justin told the publication.